 Joan has also won Triad contests and the Mississippi Valley Poetry Contest.
 Her third chapbook, Sensible Shoes, was the winner of the John and Miriam Morris Chapbook Contest sponsored by the Mississippi Valley Poetry Society, and her fourth chapbook He Thought the Periodic Table Was a Portrait of God was recently published by Finishing Line Press.
 After teaching high school for 34 years, they are enjoying retirement in Port Edwards where they live with their golden retriever Sophie and too many collections to dust, but as Picasso said, “Dust is God’s way of protecting things!”

-- We will only consider unsolicited submissions from WFOP members.
+We welcome unsolicited submissions from Wisconsin poets* & WFOP members.
 Please send one submission of 1-3 poems (of any length and style) to firstname.lastname@example.org.
 Put your last name and "Bramble Submission" in the subject line.
-In the body of the email please include a cover letter, poet pic, a 50 word bio, and your poems.
-Please do not submit poems as a separate attachment unless your poem requires special formatting, in which case please send a PDF version.
+In the body of the email please include a cover letter with mailing address, poet pic, a 50 word bio, and your poems.
+Please do not submit poems as a separate attachment unless your poem requires special formatting (PDF preferred).

 WFOP is an inclusive and accommodating group.
 Benefits of membership are listed here.
 If you have any questions or concerns about membership please contact our membership chair at firstname.lastname@example.org.
 Membership is calendar year based from January to December.
 Join here.